Mon-ius/Docker-Warp-Socks/README.md

 Run, `curl -x "socks5h://127.0.0.1:9091" -fsSL "https://www.cloudflare.com/cdn-cgi/trace"`;
 See `plus` means ***WARP Plus License Key*** applied success.

+Updates: Since the policy changes, there will be no such `plus` flag when check with `https://www.cloudflare.com/cdn-cgi/trace`.
+See `sliver=xxx-tier1` means sucess for now.

 #### 1.3 🔒 Tunnel Encryption(Advanced)